lshuheng/bspline-solver/README.md

 # Physics-based B-Spline Interpolator

 ![Kepler 1 demo](figures/kepler_1.png)
+<p align="center"><sub><i>Figure: Reconstructing a precessing Kepler orbit in a three-center system from 10 and 15 sample points.
+Linear and geometric-spline interpolation distort the orbit; supplying the system's dynamics as a symbolic Lagrangian recovers it almost exactly. (examples/kepler_1.py)</i></sub></p>

 ## Quickstart

 This example fits a smooth cubic B-spline through three fixed waypoints by